Spain National Football Team

 Best Results- Runners-up (2013)

-Álvaro Morata is the Current Captain (Permanent Captain) of the Spanish Football Team and has represented Spain at the 2026 FIFA World Cup Qualifiers.
+Álvaro Morata is the Current Captain (Permanent Captain) of the Spanish Football Team and has represented Spain at the 2026 FIFA World Cup Qualifiers and the FIFA World Cup 2026.
 He also represents UEFA Euro 2016, Euro 2020, the 2022 FIFA World Cup, and Euro 2024.

 Spain Football Current Squad